Written by Pradeep

 Do not overlook this simple strategy, because staying hydrated is very important if you want to be able to nurse in a way that is healthy for your body.
 Drink water periodically throughout the day.
 You can have juices made from seasonal fruits like mango, banana, litchi, etc.

 There is a misconception that beverages with light traces of alcohol help in the production of breast milk.
 In reality, it is only a component of it that helps – barley.
 As it has lactogenic properties, it helps in boosting your milk supply.
 Barley helps your hydration levels too.
-You can have these whole grains in the form of rotis, bread or even soups.
+You can have these whole grains in the form of rotis, bread, or even soups.

 Out of all the types of rice out there, brown rice has long been believed to aid new moms in increasing their amount of breast milk.
 You can find it easily at a grocery store near you.
 Soak an appropriate amount of the rice overnight, and use it in any recipe you want to.

 Issues with lactation can be alleviated with these lovely golden fruits.
 The process of lactation is carried out with the help of hormones which are balanced by the phytoestrogens in apricots.
 Apart from that, apricots are a good source of Vitamin A and C, fibers, and potassium.
-You can consume apricots in their dried form or you can also look for apricot based desserts and pies.
+You can consume apricots in their dried form, or you can also look for apricot based desserts and pies.
 These fruits make for an excellent breakfast component too.

 If you are open to eating fish, you should definitely consider adding salmon to your next grocery shopping list as it promotes lactation.
 Salmon contains omega-3 fatty acids as well as EFAs – which make your milk more nutritious and vitamin-rich.
-But care should be taken to buy salmon keeping in mind the mercury levels, and consume it in limited proportions.
+But care should be taken to buy salmon, keeping in mind the mercury levels, and consume it in limited proportions.
 You can add it to your favorite salads, sandwiches, or look up other easy recipes.

-Papaya is packed with vitamins and nutrients that are very beneficial in helping your digestive track and easing the baby’s stomach.
+Papaya is packed with vitamins and nutrients that are very beneficial in helping your digestive tract and easing the baby’s stomach.
 This fruit is also helpful in the recovery process after the delivery.
 If there are any cafes or restaurants around you that serve Thai based dishes, you can try those as they tend to use green papayas a lot.

 There always seem to be so many people armed with well-meaning but outdated tips about which foods help in increasing breast milk and which do not, that wading through it all to get to the reliable and genuine science is quite a task in itself.
 Do not forget to talk to your doctor when modifying your diet during and after pregnancy.
 Their expertise and knowledge can help you make the best out of these foods.